How to Negotiate Salary for a Job Offer

 There are a few courses of action if your request is not approved, but a counteroffer is made.
 You can choose to maintain your position and ask for a higher offer, you can negotiate further to meet in the middle or you can accept the counteroffer.
 Be sure to accept the counteroffer graciously, whether you plan to take it or not.

-There are definite dos and don’ts to asking for a raise or negotiating your pay.
+There are several dos and don’ts to negotiating salary or asking for a raise.
 While some of the work happens while you’re in the room, much of it is in the preparation for salary talks that you’ll complete on your own beforehand.
 It’s important to keep a positive attitude and frame of mind as you negotiate.

 Gather Information